-Figure 6.13: List of events.
+Figure 6.16: List of events.
 Clicking the green plus-sign button, expands details for the event.

-For each entry in the table, user can click the green Event details button at the beginning of the row to show a chart of the quantities which triggered the event.
-By further clicking on this chart, Trend page will be shown positioned to the related event so that user can further analyze the data and include other channels and devices into the comparison.
-Trend page allows zooming, panning and various features as displayed in the following chapter.
+For each entry in the table, user can click the event row (or the green Event details button at the beginning of the row) to show the detailed chart of the quantities which triggered the event.
+By further clicking on this chart, Trend page will be shown in a separate tab, positioned to the related event, so that the user can further analyze the data and include other channels and devices into the comparison.
+Trend page allows zooming, panning and various other features as displayed in the following chapter.